Paediatric Hearing and Hearing Aid Service

 Age-appropriate hearing assessments are carried out by audiovestibular physicians and/or audiologists.
 The team works closely with ENT (ear, nose and throat) colleagues where surgical intervention is indicated for conditions such as glue ear.

 Where the fitting of hearing aids is required, a range of hearing aids are offered, according to the child or young person’s needs.
 Follow-up care is provided for as long as needed.
 If indicated, aetiological investigations are also offered to establish the cause of the hearing loss.

 Local and national protocols are closely followed with several audits in place to ensure we meet key performance indicators.
-Quality of the service is further maintained through active participation and co-leading in regional peer review groups (such as ABR peer review, VRA peer review and habilitation peer review groups).
+Quality of the service is further maintained through active participation in regional peer review groups (such as ABR peer review, VRA peer review and habilitation peer review groups).